battyone/hvision/README.md

     ./bin/hvision icbowtrain -i <input path of the sequence file> -cf <BOW cluster file> -o <output path for the result> [-c <cluster count>]

+###Set Hadoop arguments
+To change Hadoop parameters such as the number of reducers, you need to specify the argument immediately after the command and before the command arguments.
+The reason behind that is a limitation of Hadoop general parser.

+The below call image search with 2 reducers:

+    ./bin/hvision imagesearch -Dmapreduce.job.reduces=2 -i <input path of the sequence file> -q <query image> -o <output path for the result> [-m <hist or surf>]